STEFANOVIVAS/star-schema-notes/Chapter 3 - Stars and cubes.md

 - In most cases, candidates for degenerate dimensions are better placed in junk dimensions, with the exception of transaction identifiers.

 ## Slowly Changing Dimensions
+In every dimensional design, it is crucial to identify how changes in source data will be represented in dimension tables.

+### Type 1 Change
+When the source of a dimension value changes, and it is not necessary to preserve its history in the star schema, a type 1 response is employed.
+The dimension is simply overwritten with the new value.
+This technique is commonly employed in situations where a source data element is being changed to correct an error.

+A type 1 change has an important effect on facts, one that is often overlooked.
+When a record is updated in a dimension table, the context for existing facts is restated.

+### Type 2 Change

+The second method for responding to a change in source data is to insert a new record into the dimension table.
+Any previously existing records are unchanged.
+This type 2 response preserves context for facts that were associated with the old value, while allowing new facts to be associated with the new value.

+This type 2 response has the effect of creating “versions” of one registry in the dimension table.
+Where there was previously one row representing it, there are now two.
+This “versioning” is made possible because the dimension table does not rely on the natural key, customer_id, as its unique identifier.

+Type 2 changes preserve the dimensional detail surrounding facts.
+They may confuse users, however, by appearing to duplicate information in dimension tables.
+Avoid this confusion by issuing browse queries that select distinct values, and by offering a flag to indicate whether each row represents the current version for its natural key value.

+Although the type 2 change preserves the historic context of facts, it does not preserve history in the dimension.
+It is easy to see that a given natural key has taken on multiple representations in the dimension, but we do not know when each of these representations was correct.
+However, this problem is easily rectified by adding a date stamp to each version of a dimension registry.
+This technique allows the dimension to preserve both the history of facts and the history of dimensions.